-However a quick search on the internet informed me that the movement of the vehicle is only because of the steep slope and there was no anomaly causing it.
-Experts from Indian Institute of Technology (IIT), Kanpur and Institute of Seismic Research (ISR), Gandhinagar have concluded that vehicles suddenly gain speed in the descent only because of the steep slope.
+However, a quick search on the internet informed me that the movement of the vehicle is only because of the steep slope and there was no anomaly causing it.
+Experts from the Indian Institute of Technology (IIT), Kanpur and Institute of Seismic Research (ISR), Gandhinagar have concluded that vehicles suddenly gain speed in the descent only because of the steep slope.
 So much for the magic theory.

-Going back was thankfully devoid of any adventure and we reached Dhordo in an hours time.
+Going back was thankfully devoid of any adventure and we reached Dhordo in an hour’s time.

 How to reach Kalo Dungar using public transport

-Kandva village is the closest inhabited village which is located around 25 kilometres from Kalo Dungar.
+Kandva village is the closest inhabited village which is located around 25 kilometers from Kalo Dungar.
 Reaching the hilltop by public transport is difficult; the only bus travels there from Khavda on weekend evenings and returns in the early morning.
 Hiring a jeep from Khavda is the better option.
 Bhuj is almost 90 km away and a day tour from Bhuj would be quite taxing.

 People who want to see the Great Rann of Kutch from a different perspective must head up to Kalo Dungar.
 In my opinion, staying at one of the resorts in Dhordo is the best option for enabling a good experience of Kalo Dungar.
 The drive takes about an hour and one can stay a bit late after the sunset and still make it back to the resort quickly.